 Training Courses and CPD Courses are advertised on this website following the tab ‘Training and Conferences’.

 Details of a wide range of courses will be found under this heading – simply click on the course that is of interest for full details. .

-The 300 hour foundation course is the route for Osteopaths, Chiropractors and Sports Therapists to gain membership of HePAG.
+The 300 hour foundation course is the route for Osteopaths, Chiropractors, Sports Therapists and Occupational Therapists to gain membership of HePAG.
 It includes 6 days of contact teaching and is usually taught in several modules over a period of about six to eight weeks.

 It is essential that all delegates are able to give and receive acupuncture on these courses and anyone who has any impediment to receiving acupuncture, such as illness or possible pregnancy, should NOT attend these courses.

 Delegates are given course work to do between the course parts, including the preparation case studies and it is essential that delegates are able to practise acupuncture within a clinical setting between the course parts, or they will not be able to complete the case studies and will not pass the course.